Moss Town & Great Exuma Island

 01. Grand Isle Resort

-This resort welcomes outside guests to indulge at one of their on-site restaurants.
-The Grill House offers a menu of fresh local seafood and elevated cuisine, or you can dine alfresco at Palapa overlooking the infinity pool.
-For casual fare, the Sandy Toes Jerk Hut is a beachside shack serving up snacks and ice-cold refreshments.
+This resort also welcomes outside visitors to enjoy one of its on-site restaurants.
+The Grill House offers a menu of fresh local seafood and fine dining, or you can dine outdoors at the Palapa with views of the infinity pool.
+For a more casual vibe, the Sandy Toes Jerk Hut is a beachfront shack serving snacks and icy refreshments.

 • Looking at a beach sunset through a cocktail

-This longstanding beach bar on Stocking Island is a laid-back, barefoot beach bar for locals and visitors to chit-chat over a cold brew.
-Don’t miss the Sunday Pig Roast, a weekly event starting at noon until the food runs out.
+This historic beachfront bar on Stocking Island is a laid-back spot where locals and visitors can chat with their feet in the sand over a cold beer.
+Don’t miss the Sunday Pig Roast, a weekly event running from noon until the food runs out.
 You can reach Chat ‘N’ Chill by water taxi or private boat from Great Exuma.

 • Top half of a red wine bottle